Whiplash-Robotics/MCMiniBots/DSL/README.md

 1. Our `createBotForge()` function is the **single entry point** for creating a bot.
 2. Inside, it first creates a standard `mineflayer.createBot()` instance.
 This gives us a normal, fully-functional bot.
-3. It then instantiates one or more internal "manager" classes (like `SensoryManager`) that contain our custom logic.
-These managers are given a reference to the bot so they can listen to its events and access its data.
+3. It then instantiates one or more internal "module" classes (like `SensoryModule`) that contain our custom logic.
+These modules are given a reference to the bot so they can listen to its events and access its data.
-4. Finally, it **augments** the original bot object by attaching the public methods from our managers directly onto it (e.g., `bot.findNearestEnemy = ...`).
+4. Finally, it **augments** the original bot object by attaching the public methods from our modules directly onto it (e.g., `bot.findNearestEnemy = ...`).
 5. The function returns this "upgraded" bot, which we type as `BotForge` to give us TypeScript autocompletion for our new methods.

 **Why this way?**

 - **Non-Invasive:** We don't have to replicate Mineflayer's complex bot setup process or worry about breaking its internal state.
 - **Modular:** It's incredibly easy to add new functionality.
 Want to add a "hearing" module?
-Just create a `HearingManager`, instantiate it in the factory, and attach its methods to the bot.
+Just create a `HearingModule`, instantiate it in the factory, and attach its methods to the bot.
 - **Clean API:** The end-user gets a single `bot` object with all the features built-in.
 They don't need to juggle multiple class instances.

 ---